google/merchant-api-samples/java/README.md

 [Merchant API Client Library for Java](https://developers.google.com/merchant/api/client-libraries).

 > **Note**
-> The Merchant API Client Library for Java is separate for each bundle you use
+> The Merchant API Client Library for Java is separate for each sub-API you use
 > (e.g. Datasource is one client library, Products is another, etc.), and you
 > need to install each client library separately.